Code-Institute-Submissions/ms1-project/README.md

 I will be incorporating Bootstrap as the base structure in order to help me easily achieve one of the most important requirements of this project; responsive mobile-first design.
 I will then  be tweaking the Bootstrap framework used in my HTML5 code, by styling them with CSS3 in order to achieve my desired outcome.

-Enjoy the ride. :rocket:
+Thank you and enjoy the ride. :rocket:

-# UX
+## UX

 This project is created to meet the needs of prospective employers and clients.
 Below are a couple of _User Stories_.